 The loyalty program manager's analytics dashboard should also include metrics that need to be reviewed over a longer period, such as monthly or annually.
 These metrics must be tailored to the loyalty manager's requirements and business case.

-Customer segmentation before selecting metrics
+Customer segmentation before selecting customer key metrics

 The choice of core metrics is closely related to customer segmentation and, ultimately, verification of how these customer groups are changing.
 In particular, the manager should consider:

-- Whether the most important customer groups are growing.
+• Whether the most important customer groups are growing.

-- Whether the least essential customer groups are shrinking or staying on the same level.
+• Whether the least essential customer groups are shrinking or staying on the same level.

 Let's be clear: Every company should segment its customer base and be absolutely sure of the target audience.

-Now, suppose you include a loyalty program as part of your company's strategy (as you should), and 50-60% of your customers are members of your loyalty scheme.
-In this case, your loyalty scheme is doing its job, and you have to focus mainly on discovering this loyal part of your customer base through proper analytics.
+Now, suppose you include a loyalty program as part of your company's strategy (as you should), and 50-60% of your customers are members of your loyalty program.
+In this case, your loyalty program is doing its job, and you have to focus mainly on discovering this loyal part of your customer base through proper analytics.
 However, don't forget to convince other customers to join your loyalty program along the way.

 As for analyzing customer segments, you should do it weekly, monthly, or quarterly, depending on your business.
 Regular revision of basic parameters within segments is essential to stay abreast of changes.
 On top of that, the loyalty program depends on promotional, marketing, and sales dynamics.
 These wide-ranging activities significantly affect the volume and quality of customer segments.